Mochatr/Number-guessing-game/README.md

 # Number Guessing Game

 This is a simple command-line interface (CLI) based number guessing game where the computer randomly selects a number, and the player has to guess it within a limited number of attempts.
+You can find the specifics of this project in the following [link](https://roadmap.sh/projects/number-guessing-game).

 ## Game Description